mutwirim/alx-system_engineering-devops/0x00-shell_basics/README.md

 - a script to take you to the home directory
 - a script to Display current directory contents in a long format
 - a script to Display current directory contents, including hidden files (starting with .) using the long format.
+- a script to Display current directory contents, including hidden files (starting with .) using the long format with user and group IDs displayed numerically.